ZhangMengyao0126/42_ft_printf-Notes/README.md

 （1）The return value is the number of characters successfully output, or negative when there is an error.<br>
 （2）const char *format:<br>
 A.constant char: To ensure the string cannot be modified through the pointer, cause it is the users' input.<br>
-B.*format: In fact, it is indeed a pointer to a char, which is used to represent strings in C. Since it includes the format specifiers, so it is called "format".
+B.*format: It is just a pointer to a char, which is used to represent strings in C. Since it includes the format specifiers, so it is called "format".

 ## The **solution** of this project
 1.The main function: <br>